MicrosoftDocs/PowerShell-Docs/contributing/3-STYLE-GUIDE.md

 - PowerShell cmdlets are "[Pascal Cased][pascal-case]".
   Verbs are seperated from nouns by a hyphen.

-- When talking about a cmdlet in paragraph, use \` to highlight cmdlet names
+- In a paragraph, cmdlet names and variable references should be wrapped in backtick (\`) characters.
+For example:

+  The following code assigns the output of `Get-ChildItem` to the `$files` variable.

 - Property names and parameter names should be in **bold**